Alaa-AbuSarah/Behaviour_Cup/README.md

-# Behaviour_Cup
+# Behavior_Cup

 ## Description
-Behaviour Cup is a Unity framework designed to facilitate the implementation and usage of Behaviour Trees within Unity projects.
-It utilizes Unity's GraphView APIs to create an intuitive environment for constructing and managing behaviour trees.
+Behavior Cup is a Unity framework designed to facilitate the implementation and usage of Behavior Trees within Unity projects.
+It utilizes Unity's GraphView APIs to create an intuitive environment for constructing and managing Behavior trees.

 ## Usage
-Behaviour Cup simplifies the process of integrating Behaviour Trees into your Unity projects.
+Behavior Cup simplifies the process of integrating Behavior Trees into your Unity projects.
 Below are some essential steps to get started:

 <br>